variantstudios/vs-jekyll-base/readme.md

-# CloudCannon - Jekyll Powered - Boilerplate
+# Variant Studios - Jekyll base
+This is a base setup for Jekyll powered static generated websites.
+Some of the features included are specific for the CloudCannon CMS.

 # Get your local environment setup on OSX